Overcoming the Most Common Problems Obtaining Italian Citizenship

 - If your ancestor was married in Italy but you can’t locate the marriage documents, you may obtain an official letter from the comune (the local administrative division) stating that they do not have it, then proceed to obtain the documents from the church where the wedding took place.
 If not found at the church, you’ll be required to go through the Italian court.

-- Submit an expert opinion letter which outlines for the consulate how the discrepancy occurred and which is the correct information.
+- Submit an expert opinion letter, which outlines for the consulate how the discrepancy occurred and what the correct information is.

 - Contact a reputable Italian American citizenship assistance program for additional advice.